Fixing Inaccessible PDFs Using Adobe Acrobat Pro

 In some cases, the tag tree of a document is a total mess, and it might be easier to delete all tags and start over building them from scratch rather than try to fix the existing tags.

-Step 8 Check for any lingering errors
+Step 6.
+Check for any lingering errors.

 How to test: Run the accessibility checker that is built in to Acrobat Pro.
 Select Tools > Accessibility > “Full Check” then read the report and follow the prompts.

-This is the final step in our checklist, rather than the first step, because some documents generate dozens of errors that can easily be addressed with the first seven steps.
+This is the final step in our checklist, rather than the first step, because some documents generate dozens of errors that can easily be addressed with the first five steps.
 This way, the accessibility checker will report fewer problems and will be easier to read and work with.